-Because forming a limited liability company — known in Mexico as a Sociedad de Responsabilidad Limitada (S. de R.L.) — carries with it a range of other benefits, including the fact it can be undertaken by a natural or legal person of any nationality using capital declared in any currency.
+LLC formation in Mexico — known locally as a Sociedad de Responsabilidad Limitada (S. de R.L.) — carries with it a range of other benefits, including the fact it can be undertaken by a natural or legal person of any nationality using capital declared in any currency.

 What’s more, with only two shareholders needed for LLC formation in Mexico, and the minimum share capital set at only a few hundred US dollars — with shareholder liability limited to their capital investment — the process is accessible to a wide range of investors.